kony/Surface-Reaction/README.md

 # Surface-Reaction
 Application to show the surface reaction animation using kony animations.

+**What is Surface-Reaction ?**
+Ink ripples confirm user input by immediately expanding outward from the center of the widget the user has touched.

 **To Run This App for Kony Visualizer Enterprise:**